elijahra/Pythagoran-Triples-/README.md

 * looked for insights
 * found a mathematical closed form for pythagorean triples

-# What did I learn
+# What did I learned
 * Made a mathmatical algorithm in code